phbs

 Ni Jinlan, associate professor at the University of Washington and co-editor-in-chief of China Economic Journal (CEJ)

-In her speech, Professor Ni Jinlan introduced outlined the journal's key details and initiatives.
+In her speech, Professor Ni Jinlan outlined the journal's key details and initiatives.
 She noted that founded in 2008, CEJ is currently co-hosted by the Center for Chinese Economic Research (CCER) at Peking University and the Chinese Economists Society (CES) in the US.
 It is published and distributed globally by Routledge Journals, with the aim to introduce in-depth observations and professional analyses on China's economic development to English-speaking readers.
 In recent years, the journal's academic reputation has significantly grown, with its latest impact factor standing at 3.7 and attaining a JIF Quartile ranking of Q1.
 She welcomed contributions from scholars and encouraged them to work together to enhance the international influence of CEJ.

 Hai Wen, vice chairman of Peking University Council (formerly vice president), chair professor, founding dean of PHBS, and director of the PHBS Think Tank